|

-Nick realizes that Myrtle is watching the scene from her second floor bedroom, beneath the eyes of Doctor T. J. Eckleburg.
+Nick realizes that Myrtle is watching this scene from her second floor bedroom, beneath the eyes of Doctor T. J. Eckleburg.
 For whom has she mistaken Jordan?
 (131) What is Fitzgerald up to?
+Is Fate at work?
+Is the coming catastrophe inevitable?
 The Confrontation in the Suite at the Plaza Hotel (133-142) Stifling heat, mint juleps, and patter about Blocks

 Biloxi from Biloxi ensues.
 Finally, Tom confronts Gatsby